 And singe they did.
 Politicians were the butt of most of the jokes, though journalists and commentators featured in a few.
 No political hue was immune from being a target.
 In fact self-deprecating humour was probably the best way to get through the evening for many.

 And the President?
-A well-prepared short speech for the assembled guests marked his very first attendance at the Gridiron dinner.
+A well-prepared short Obama Gridiron speech for the assembled guests marked his very first attendance at the Gridiron dinner.
 He had some good jokes at himself, close colleagues and Rahm Emanuel.
+Because you can always make humour work in after-dinner speaking or even use humour in the conference speech.

 His best moment, however, was when he asked the Marine band to stop playing “Hail to the chief” and strike up the Bruce Springsteen tune, “Born in the USA.”
 A very subtle knock at those who question his USA birthright!